At a glance — how these 3 alternatives compare

 - Notify integrations (Slack, GitHub, Zapier) that use ClickUp webhooks to update to the new platform

-Which alternative should I pick?
+Which alternative should you pick?